-Pete Mahoney is back for his seventh season in his third stint with the Marist football program.
+Pete Mahoney is back for his eighth season in his third stint with the Marist football program.

-Mahoney served as Marist's Director of Football Operations in the 2006 season.
+Mahoney served as Marist's director of football operations in the 2006 season.
 He returned to the program in 2008, and has continued in that role through the 2011 season.
 After also serving as tight ends coach from 2008-10, he coached the running backs in 2011.
-He returned to serve as tight ends coach in 2013, a role he will continue in this season.
+He returned to serve as tight ends coach in 2013-14, and will again be director of football operations in the 2015 season.

 Under Mahoney's tutelage, Chris Ortner was named All-Pioneer Football League Honorable Mention in both 2009 and 2010, and Ryan Dinnebeil was selected to play in the 2011 FCS Senior Scout Bowl.
 In his tenure, Mahoney also oversaw a considerable amount of the program's logistics, including equipment and travel when serving as director of operations.